-It is a legal requirement to have a valid Gas Safety Record before the commencement of the tenancy.
+It is a legal requirement to have a valid Gas Safety Record before the commencement of the tenancy and all gas appliances must be serviced annually, or in accordance with manufacturer's guidelines.
 It is also a legal requirement that all electrics are safe including all appliances.